Mohamed Ould Abdel Aziz: Presidency

-In April 2010 Mohamed and the leaders of Mali, Niger, and Algeria meet to tackle against terrorism.
+In April 2010, the governments of Mauritania, Mali, Niger, and Algeria established a joint command to tackle the threat of terrorism.

 In November 2012, the Government of Mauritania began to allow privately owned TV stations for the first time.
 A draft bill had been created in 2010 by the Senate of Mauritania.

 As for that in his party won the 2013 Mauritanian parliamentary election with 21% of the vote and they gained 15 seats in parliament.
 The cause for this was because Mohamed Mahmoud Ould Mohamed Lemine who was Union for the Republic's president told Mauritanians a majority in parliament would so that they could support the program of President.

 Mohamed with India's Minister of State for Mines and Steel Vishnu Deo Sai in 2015.

 Mohamed stood for re-election in 2014, which he won over Biram Dah Abeid, with nearly 82% of the popular vote.
 After winning the election many opposition parties boycotted the election results.
 But even though the election was boycotted the African Union praised the elections for taking place relatively peacefully.

 A referendum took place in 2017 in which it was split into two questions on different proposed reforms.
 One covered abolition of the indirectly-elected Senate and its replacement with Regional Councils, as well as merging the Islamic High Council and the national Ombudsman into a 'Supreme Council of the Fatwa'.
 The other one covered national symbols, including a proposal to change the national flag by adding a red band at the top and bottom to symbolize "the efforts and sacrifices that the people of Mauritania will keep consenting, to the price of their blood, to defend their territory", as well as modifying the national anthem.

 Mohamed Ould Mohamed called for Mauritania to root out hate speech as he headed a rally aimed at ending ethnic tensions.
 He said that he adopted a law in which he cracked down on "hateful, racist or violent speech".

 Anti-slavery movement

-Since 2015 many protests were held against slavery in Mauritania, with protestors accusing the government of not implementing anti-slavery law.
+Since 2015 many protests were held against slavery in Mauritania, with protestors accusing the government of not implementing an anti-slavery law.
 Aziz and the Government of Mauritania stated that slavery had not existed in the country since 1981, when it was the last nation to abolish it.

 In March 2013, Mohamed established an agency to stop slavery, known as the "National Agency to Fight against the Vestiges of Slavery, Integration, and Fight against Poverty".